-If you are unable to control your drinking or have tried to stop without success, you may need alcohol counseling.
-Some symptoms you may need to talk to an alcohol counselor include:
+If you are experiencing difficulty controlling your drinking or if you have tried to stop without success, you might consider trying alcohol counseling.
+The following are some signs that you may benefit from talking to an alcohol counselor:

-- You are missing work due to alcohol and other drugs
+- You are missing work due to alcohol or other substances.

-- No memory of any amount of time while you were drinking
+- You have no memory or lapses of memory of the time while you were drinking.

-- You have any kind of physical sign of addiction such as jaundice or fatty liver disease
+- You have physical signs of addiction, such as jaundice or fatty liver disease.

 What Is An Alcohol Counselor?

-Quitting is not as easy as just saying, “I quit.”
-Alcohol and drug addiction are considered a brain disease that has both physical and emotional effects.
-If you have an alcohol addiction, it affects your daily life, including your work and relationships with your loved ones, coworkers, and anyone else you spend time with.
-An alcohol or substance abuse counselor is a licensed mental health professional who is trained in helping those with alcohol or substance abuse problems.
-They can provide treatment options for those who need it, including both alcohol treatment programs as well as substance abuse treatment.
+An alcohol or substance use counselor is a mental health professional trained in helping those with alcohol or substance use challenges.
+They can provide treatment options for those who need it, including alcohol treatment programs and substance abuse treatment.

 What Can An Alcohol Counselor Do For Me?

-- Working with you to help you get and keep a job
+- Working with you to help you obtain and keep a job

-- Helps you build a reliable support system
+- Helping you build a reliable support system

-- Works with you to make plans and goals to improve your life
+- Working with you to make plans and goals to improve your life

-- Works with your loved ones to help them heal because alcohol addiction affects everyone in your life
+- Working with your loved ones to help them heal, as alcohol addiction can affect the people in your life

-Since alcohol addiction affects everyone differently, the treatment program is specific for each person.
-Any qualified treatment providers can assess you to determine what treatment programs are right for you.
-Yes, it may take more than one type of treatment.
-Many people suffering from alcohol abuse have been successful with two or more treatment plans, such as cognitive behavioral therapy with contingency management.
-And many will continue to use group therapy throughout their lives to maintain their sobriety.
-Alcohol is a very addictive drug, and since it is readily available and not illegal, quitting can be extremely difficult.
-Some of the alcohol addiction programs include:
+Since alcohol addiction can affect everyone differently, treatment programs may be specific for each person.
+Qualified alcohol counselors can assess you to determine what treatment programs might be suitable for you.
+It may take more than one type of treatment.
+Many people experiencing addiction have successfully implemented two or more treatment plans, such as cognitive behavioral therapy and contingency management.
+Also, many people continue to use group therapy throughout their lives to maintain their sobriety.
+Some alcohol addiction programs include:

-Cognitive Behavioral Therapy: Also referred to as CBT, this is a popular type of alcohol abuse treatment.
-It helps you recognize those thoughts that are negative that may lead you to drink.
-For example, you may have negative thoughts about yourself, such as “I am a failure” or “There is no hope for me.”
-These negative thoughts can invite you to drink.
-The therapist will help you turn these negative thoughts into positive thoughts.
-By helping you to see the connection between your thoughts and actions, you will be able to avoid those triggers.
-Your counselor can also help you develop coping strategies that will work for you.
+- Cognitive Behavioral Therapy: Also referred to as CBT, this treatment aims to help you recognize negative thoughts that may lead you to drink.
+For example, you may experience some negative self-talk.
+These negative thoughts may entice you to drink.
+A therapist may help you turn these negative thoughts into positive thoughts.
+By helping you see the connection between your thoughts and actions, a therapist may help you avoid your triggers.

-Dialectical Behavior Therapy: This type of alcohol abuse therapy is a form of CBT that was originally used for treating borderline personality disorder.
-It has been shown to work with addiction as well, using all the CBT exercises as well as others.
-Some of these include distress tolerance, emotion regulation, interpersonal effectiveness, and mindfulness.
-It also includes practicing these skills at home as well as online counseling to work with you.
+- Dialectical Behavior Therapy: This type of therapy is a form of CBT originally used for treating borderline personality disorder.
+It has been shown to work with addiction as well, using CBT exercises and others.
+Some of these include distress tolerance, emotion control, interpersonal effectiveness, and mindfulness.

-Contingency Management: This form of drugs and alcohol abuse counseling uses little incentives to give you a bonus to remain sober.
-When you pass certain milestones such as 30 days of not drinking, your counselor may provide you a small token or gift card to celebrate it and congratulate you.
-This works by giving you a reason to not drink so you can get these bonus incentives.
+- Contingency Management: Contingency management often uses little incentives to give you a bonus to remain sober.
+When you pass certain milestones, such as 30 days of not drinking, your counselor may provide you a small token or gift to celebrate it and congratulate you.

-Motivational Interviewing: Another new type of treatment, motivational interviewing, uses different stages to help treat you on your terms.
-They will first determine where you stand on your alcohol addiction.
-If you do not think it is a problem, the counselor will help you by asking you questions about some of the incidents that brought you to them.
-This type of treatment can take some time since the counselor typically lets you set the timetable of the stages.
+- Motivational Interviewing: Motivational interviewing tends to work in different stages to help treat you on your terms.
+The therapist may first determine where you stand on your alcohol use.
+If you do not think it is a problem, the counselor may ask you questions about some of the incidents that brought you to them.
+This type of treatment can take some time since the counselor typically lets you set the time table.